springernature/vpat/springerlink.md

 <br><br>
 The Freshdesk customer services widget cannot be interacted with easily by keyboard alone.
 We are actively working to solve this problem.
 Additionally, we have provided alternate means of accessing customer services on our "Contact Us" page, including a contact email address, a support ticket system, and helpdesk telephone numbers.
 <br><br>
-Where we know of deficiencies in third party functionality, we have contacted third party suppliers to request repairs or are actively seeking solutions.
+When we become aware of deficiencies, we contact third party suppliers to request repairs.
 Additionally, where possible, we aim to provide equivalent alternatives to problematic content.
 </td>
 </tr>
 <tr id="no-keyboard-trap" valign="top">